scanarium/scanarium-handbook/source/99-Error codes/50-No rectangle/en.md

     {=macro(zoomable-image-left, Coloring page lies flat, images/scanning-ok.jpg)}
 {: class=clearfix}

-* the image is taken straight from above.
+* the picture is taken straight from above.

-    {=macro(zoomable-image-left, Image taken from too far at the front, images/scanning-too-skew-front.jpg)}
+    {=macro(zoomable-image-left, Picture taken from too far at the front, images/scanning-too-skew-front.jpg)}
-    {=macro(zoomable-image-left, Image taken from too far on the right, images/scanning-too-skew-sideways.jpg)}
+    {=macro(zoomable-image-left, Picture taken from too far on the right, images/scanning-too-skew-sideways.jpg)}
-    {=macro(zoomable-image-left, Image taken straight from above, images/scanning-ok.jpg)}
+    {=macro(zoomable-image-left, Picture taken straight from above, images/scanning-ok.jpg)}
 {: class=clearfix}

 Uploading this new image should work.